ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Monitor Health

-In this section you will be creating a script that will be monitoring the health of all the damageable crates and sending this data to each client.
-Doing this will allow you to handle the client side destroying of the crate and also play the effect.
+In this section, you will be creating a script that will be monitoring the health of all the damageable crates and send this data to each client.
+Doing this will allow you to handle the client-side destroying of the crate and also play the effect.

 The method you will be using to send the data is the dynamic property `HealthData` that you created earlier.
 This property will contain a string made up of the health of each damageable crate.
-Because the local context children is in the same order for both the server and the client, we can use this as an advantage for minimizing the amount of data that is sent by the dynamic property.
+Because the local context children are in the same order for both the server and the client, we can use this as an advantage for minimizing the amount of data that is sent by the dynamic property.

 #### Create MonitorHealth Script